mpavithr/Patient-Monitoring-System-with-Django/README.md

 # Patient Monitoring System with Django + New Module

+## Repository Explanation

-## Migrated my previous repository Patient-Monitoring-System to Django and added a Speech to text module that implements a queue management system
+Migrated my previous repository Patient-Monitoring-System to Django and added a Speech to text module that implements a queue management system.

 This repository fulfils Project 4 for the class EC 530.
 (Ignore this statement if you are not a TA/Professor for the BU class EC 530)